ArchLars/archtutorial/README.md

 # Quick Arch Linux Tutorial (KDE + NVIDIA + Wayland w/ Automounting)

-This is a beautifully formatted HTML guide that can be opened in your browser to installing Arch Linux.
+This is a beautifully formatted HTML guide that can be opened in your browser for installing an automounting Arch Linux.

 ##**NOTE: THERE ARE NO `fstab` edits!
 A populated `fstab` will break this guide!!!**